 Some of the most commonly found polycarbonates are Lexan, Lupoy, Makrolon, etc.

 Mylar is a form of durable polyester with a high tensile strength that can be laser cut, marked, or engraved.

 Laser cutting mylar produces a precise cut with a good surface finish and is mostly used for making stencils.

-A CO2 laser with a wavelength of 9.2 µm is best suitable for laser cutting and marking mylar, but you can also get good results with a diode laser.
+A CO2 laser is best suitable for laser cutting and marking mylar, but you can also get good results with a diode laser.